strainer/Fdrandom.js/readme.md

 to avoid zero, eg. `something/(1-unitrandom)` avoids the possibility of division by zero when `unitrandom` cannot be 1.

-`fxs` returns JS Numbers (double floats) with all 53 bits of their maximum precision utilised.
+`dbl` returns JS Numbers (double precision float) with all 53 bits of their mantissa utilised.

 `f24` is designed to be cast to float32 arrays sometime, this is the only reason to use it (for opengl etc). `f24` actually